 Are you yearning to get away from the everyday?
 Check out a few senior-friendly travel destinations here in the U.S. that don't have to break the bank:

 Older adults looking for history, culture, and Tex-Mex cuisine can find good deals in San Antonio.
 Admission to the Alamo and the homes of the San Antonio Missions is free.
 Plus, you can stroll the River Walk, visit the Japanese tea garden, or browse through the biggest Mexican market in America without spending a dime.
 The city is also easy to navigate by streetcar or bus.

 2. Memphis, Tennessee

 Famous for barbecue and blues music, Memphis is both an affordable and appealing vacation destination.
 Explore the neon and nightclubs of the Beale Street Entertainment District or catch free outdoor concerts at the Levitt Shell.
 You could also hop on a free shuttle for the journey to Graceland (and if you get there between 7:30 and 8:30 a.m., you can visit the meditation garden and see Elvis's grave for no charge).

 3. Phoenix, Arizona

 With year-round sun and more than 180 golf courses, Phoenix has established itself as a haven for retirees seeking warmth and relaxation.
-There's plenty to do if you're on a budget: Explore dozens of mountain and desert trails, learn about American Indian culture at the Heard Museum (free on certain days each month), or take a free city-wide art walk on the first Friday of every month.
+There's plenty to do if you're on a budget, including exploring dozens of mountain and desert trails.
+You can learn about American Indian culture at the Heard Museum (free on certain days each month).
+Or you can take part in a free city-wide art walk on the first Friday of every month.

 4. Las Vegas, Nevada